antoinefeylessoufi/antoinefeylessoufi.github.io/_posts/2012-02-07-example-content.md

 ### Work in progress

 * A. Feylessoufi (with E. Korpeoglu, L. Song, and S.Yang).
-“Emprical Analysis of Loyalty Program Change on Customer Channel Switching Behaviour.”
+“Empirical Analysis of Loyalty Program Change on Customer Channel Switching Behaviour.”
 * A. Feylessoufi (with X. Guo, and E. Korpeoglu).
 “Demand Forecasting and Multi-channel Capacity Planning.”